smuellerDD/acvpproxy/README.md

 -----------

-The ACVP Proxy is used by compiling the command line configuration application apps/acvp-proxy.
+The ACVP Proxy is used by compiling the command line configuration application `acvp-proxy`.
 This application is compiled by calling make.

 To compile the ACVP Proxy standalone shared library, call `make` in the `lib/` directory.